lcnetdev/scriptshifter/doc/hooks.md

 configuration file.
 See [`config.md`](./config.md) for details.

-The function name takes the form of `<module name>.<function name>` and must correspond to an existing module and function under the `transliterator.hooks` package.
-Check the [`rot3.yml`](../transliterator/tables/data/rot3.yml) test configuration and the referred functions for a working example.
+The function name takes the form of `<module name>.<function name>` and must correspond to an existing module and function under the `scriptshifter.hooks` package.
+Check the [`rot3.yml`](../scriptshifter/tables/data/rot3.yml) test configuration and the referred functions for a working example.

-Each hook requires some arguments to be defined in each function associated with it: `ctx`, an instance of `transliterator.trans.Context` which carries information about the current scanner status and can be manipulated by the hook function; and `**kw`, optional keyword-only arguments, whose values can be defined in the configuration.
+Each hook requires some arguments to be defined in each function associated with it: `ctx`, an instance of `scriptshifter.trans.Context` which carries information about the current scanner status and can be manipulated by the hook function; and `**kw`, optional keyword-only arguments, whose values can be defined in the configuration.